The Quality Life Jungle of Human Individual Differences

 Is there anything more dangerous to the future of the planet than a predator with a ‘big brain’ that can make harms look like social and moral goods?

-Through language, cause-effect reasoning, technological innovation and prosocial norms, this cognitive-super-predator would eventually open a doorway to the first very thin horizon lines of well-being—a long, healthy, happy and purposeful life.
+Through language, cause-effect reasoning, technological innovation and prosocial norms this cognitive super-predator would eventually open a doorway to the first very thin horizon lines of well-being—a long, healthy, happy and purposeful life.

 A Global Public Good